 A prison does not have to make modifications to a service, program, or activity if doing so would "fundamentally alter the nature of the service, program, or activity."
-131 A fundamental alteration has to be so big that something essential is lost.
-This allows prisons to balance the rights of disabled prisoners against the
+129 A fundamental alteration has to be so big that something essential is lost.
+This allows prisons to balance the rights of incarcerated people with disabilities against the integrity of its services, programs, and activities.
+130 If you are seeking a change that would make it difficult for the prison to provide the particular service, program, or activity to other incarcerated people, this could be considered a fundamental alteration that the prison does not have to provide.
+131